🎯 Bottom Line Up Front

 Key insight: Insurers focus on sustained weight restoration, treatment compliance, and absence of medical complications rather than just current weight when assessing risk.

 Anorexia nervosa presents complex underwriting challenges because it affects multiple body systems and carries both immediate and long-term health risks.
-Insurance companies must carefully assess mortality risk associated with potential medical complications including cardiac arrhythmias, electrolyte imbalances, bone density loss, and organ damage.
+Insurance companies must carefully assess mortality risk associated with potential medical complications, including cardiac arrhythmias, electrolyte imbalances, bone density loss, and organ damage.
 Additionally, the high relapse rate and elevated suicide risk associated with eating disorders require careful evaluation of recovery stability.
-However, insurers increasingly recognize that individuals who achieve and maintain recovery can return to normal mortality risk levels, making coverage possible for those demonstrating sustained recovery.
+However, insurers increasingly recognize that individuals who achieve and maintain recovery can return to normal mortality risk levels, making coverage possible.

 Sustained Recovery (5+ Years)